Buying a car on finance can sometimes be a headache. You’re offered a great deal, only to apply and find out it’s not as good as you expected.

 Let’s say you borrow £10,000 for a car with a personal loan at 3% APR, to be repaid over 3 years.

-    The lender will work out the 3% rate added in years one, two and three.
-They’ll then add it onto the amount borrowed and split the total into 36 fixed monthly payments.
+The lender works out the 3% rate added in years 1, 2 and 3.
+They then add it to the amount borrowed and split the total into 36 fixed monthly payments.

 This also takes into account the decreasing balance over time.

 In this example, over 3 years, you make monthly payments of £290.81.
 This adds up to £10,000 for the loan and £469.24 in interest and other charges.

 Many people use the catch-all term ‘interest rate’ when talking about APR.
 The problem here is that it’s also used to mean the interest you earn when you put money into savings.

 This is called the annual equivalent rate – or AER.
 It works in much the same way as APR.
 But where AER adds money to your savings pot, APR adds money to your debt.

 APR also includes other borrowing costs - like compulsory fees - as well as interest to help you make meaningful comparisons between different offers.

 Because we all have different credit profiles, not everyone is offered the same APR when they apply to borrow money.